arkency/posts/posts/2024-03-29-replace-aasm-with-rails-enum-today.md

 2. `mapping` is asked to return a key for `”successful”` value, but there is no such in the hash, there’s a `Symbol` `:succesful` — yikes
 3. `deserialize("successful")` returns `nil` instead of `"successful"`

 Probably a single line in the docs like: _Don’t put symbols as values when defining the enum_ would do the job and save my time and potentially many other confused developers.
-What’s even more puzzling is the fact that you can provide default value as a `Symbol`, you can assign a value which is a `Symbol` and it will be stored as a `String` — which is understandable, but the definition has to contain string values — hence the `.transform_values(&:to_s)` trick.
+What’s even more puzzling is the fact that you can provide default value as a `Symbol`, you can assign a value which is a `Symbol` and it will be stored as a `String`, which is understandable, but the definition has to contain string values — hence the `.transform_values(&:to_s)` trick.

 However, _why use symbols to define possible state?_, you may ask.
 Because it’s a requirement of _aasm_.
 State has to be `Symbol` or object responding to `#name` method.
 If you provide `String`, you’ll see nice `NoMethodError` because it doesn’t respond to `name`.